Bio

 Background

 Joan grew up in Nova Scotia on Canada’s east coast, but then moved to Edmonton to complete her B.A.
 Honours and M.A. degrees in Anthropology at the University of Alberta.
 She undertook her Masters research in Tikal, Guatemala, in 1978 and 1979.
-The following year she returned to Latin America, this time to Mexico, where she worked as a research assistant collecting ecological data the at “Los Tuxtlas” Tropical Biology Station on the Gulf Coast.
-In 1981, she headed back to Canada to study journalism at the University of King’s College in Halifax, Canada, graduating with her B.J.
-Journalism (First Class Standing).
+The following year she returned to Latin America, this time to Mexico, where she worked as a research assistant collecting ecological data at “Los Tuxtlas” Tropical Biology Station on the Gulf Coast.

-After a stint of working for the Canadian Broadcasting Corporation (CBC) in Halifax on the daily radio programs, Information Morning and Mainstreet, she headed to Niger in West Africa.
-There she began her freelance journalism career, contributing in the next few years to the Globe and Mail, Toronto Star, The Chronicle Herald before moving to Burkina Faso in 1986, where she worked as the correspondent for the BBC World Service and also Reuters.
-She filed many reports on the Burkinabe revolution under President Thomas Sankara, and also on the coup d’état in which he was killed in 1987, about which you can read here.
+In 1981, she headed back to Canada to study journalism at the University of King’s College in Halifax, graduating with her B.J.
+Journalism (Distinction).
+After a stint of working for the Canadian Broadcasting Corporation (CBC) in Halifax, she headed to Niger in West Africa.
+There she began her freelance journalism career, contributing to the Globe and Mail, Toronto Star, and The Chronicle Herald before moving to Burkina Faso in 1986, where she worked as the correspondent for the BBC World Service and Reuters.

 In addition to English, Joan speaks French, German and a rusty Spanish, as well as some very basic phrases in Krio and Bambara.